qwertystop/MMBN-sim/README.txt

 Outside Sources:
 Megaman Battle Network is owned by Capcom (more's the pity...)

-Original game's sprite-sheets taken from http://www.sprites-inc.co.uk/sprite.php?local=/EXE/ Parts of framework based on code provided by HeatPhoenix (of mmbn3d.tumblr.com), who is making a similar game as a hobby.
+Original game's sprite-sheets taken from http://www.sprites-inc.co.uk/sprite.php?local=/EXE/

+Parts of scripts based on code provided by HeatPhoenix (of mmbn3d.tumblr.com), who is making a similar game as a hobby.
 The original code which he provided to me for reference is contained in the folder MMBN3D.

+Custom-screens redesigned by my sister, Maya Heyman.
+Goal of redesign was to re-organize things to allow the HP box to overlap it without covering anything of note, since the original graphics were not designed for two players to share a screen.